Frequently Asked Questions

 You are eligible to use Counseling Services, including psychiatry, if you are currently registered as a student and have paid the Health Service fee.
 To use services during the summer, you must have been registered as a student and have paid the Health Service fee in the previous spring semester, or be registered for summer courses.
-Consultation services are also available for faculty and staff.

 What services are available?

 Counseling Services provides counseling and psychological services to U of M students.
 We offer individual and group counseling, crisis intervention, ADHD assessments and substance abuse services.

 The Counseling Services staff includes psychologists and master’s-level counselors who have a broad range of interests, backgrounds, and perspectives, though all staff function primarily as generalists.
 As part of our role as a training facility at the University of Montana, we also have master’s and doctoral interns who work under the supervision of licensed staff.

 Based on our mission and resources, Counseling Services offers short-term counseling and emphasizes a brief treatment approach for up to 12 sessions each academic year.
 If it is determined in the initial appointment that your treatment requires services beyond what we can provide, then we will assist you with a referral to an appropriate mental health provider in the community.

 Counseling Services offers therapeutic support at significantly reduced fees compared to off campus providers.
 While this provides a great service to our UM students, it also means that many students seek our services, especially at peak times in the semester.
 During these peak times, you may experience a 2-3 week wait for appointments.
 However, if you are experiencing a crisis and cannot wait for a regular appointment you are encouraged to use our urgent one-time counseling services available during office hours.
 Please know that we are doing the best we can to meet the demand during these times without compromising the quality of services that we provide.